minecraftts/seraph/README.md

 Seraph is a simple and small OpenGL renderer for Node.js.

+### Notice
+Seraph is currently not stable, API will change without a major version bump.
+Deprecations may or may not be present before a class/method/namespace/type undergoes breaking changes.

 ## Installation

 You will CMake as well as any other C++ build tools installed as Seraph uses native modules which must be built.